KnightCap

 KnightCap is an open source computer chess engine.
 Its primary author is Andrew Tridgell and it was created circa 1996.
 Major contributions have also been made by Jon Baxter and probably minor contributions by a few others.
-KnightCap is free software released under the GNU GPL.
+KnightCap is free software released under the GNU General Public License (GPL).

 In most ways, KnightCap is a fairly typical modern program.
 It uses bitboard data structures that are slightly different from those that were well known in 1996, but obvious enough and probably well known now.
 There is backward pruning using MTD(f) (a method approximately equivalent to Alpha-beta pruning but slightly more efficient in some settings).
 There is Null-move heuristic.
 There is a fairly complex end-node evaluation process that considers similar features to other programs.